 Amazing fact: all traditional tea varieties come from one plant - Camellia Sinensis, the tea plant.
 Here we explore the different varieties and how they're made differently, yet come from the same leaf.

-While it boggles the mind, all of the teas we consider to be true “teas” come from the same plant.
-So that cup of super-deep Assam you had for breakfast has exactly the same DNA as that refreshing green tea you drank at teatime.
-Crazy, huh?
+Amazingly all of the teas we consider to be true “teas” come from the same plant.
+So that cup of super-deep Assam you had for breakfast has exactly the same DNA as that refreshing green tea you drank at teatime!

 What’s different is the soil and climate (“terroir”) that they’re grown in, the way they are picked from the plant, and the way they’re processed after picking.
 Here’s a quick rundown on the difference in tea types.

 Black teas are made by letting the leaves wither after picking, then oxidized, allowing oxygen from the air to turn the green leaf brown and black.
 Many call this oxidizing process “fermentation” but no actual fermentation takes place.
 Black teas tend to have the strongest flavor and Indian black teas are prime examples of a superior, strong tea.

 The super-deep Assam you had for breakfast has exactly the same DNA as the refreshing green tea you drank at teatime.

 Dark tea, known as “hei cha” or 黑茶 in China (which means, not surprisingly, dark tea) is a relative newcomer to the American teacup.
 It comes to us from Sichuan and other border provinces in some of the least traveled areas of China, and the Chinese also call it “border tea” to reflect its journey to the edges of the country.
 While black teas are oxidized once, dark tea goes through two oxidation periods, and during the second one, a microorganism develops in the tea naturally.
 The tea is then aged and the probiotic microbe works on the tea leaf over the aging period, changing the nature of the tea to a dark, unusual and bold flavor.